tuist/tuist/docs/docs/server/introduction/authentication.md

 ## As a user

-When using the CLI locally in your machine, we recommend authenticating as a user.
+When using the CLI locally on your machine, we recommend authenticating as a user.
 To authenticate as a user, you need to run the following command:

 ```bash
 tuist auth